HACCP Plan and TrainingLast updated on 8/07/2018

 Every finished product you serve to your customers goes through a number of steps from growing, harvesting, and shipping to receiving, prepping, and serving.
 In each one of these steps, potential food safety hazards that might sicken or injure the final consumer are present.
-However, with careful planning, these hazards can be prevented, reduced to safe levels, or even eliminated altogether.
+However, with a HACCP plan, these hazards can be prevented, reduced to safe levels, or even eliminated altogether.
 Keep reading to learn what a HACCP plan is and the steps needed to create your own.

-HACCP stands for Hazard Analysis and Critical Control Points.
-It is a system restaurant operators put in place to help them identify and react to dangerous biological, chemical, or physical food contamination.
+HACCP refers to Hazard Analysis and Critical Control Points.
+It is a plan restaurant operators put in place to help them identify, reduce, and react to biological, chemical, or physical food safety hazards.

 The goal of this food management system is to control these risks and prevent contaminants from causing foodborne illness.
 While there are seven essential parts to the HACCP plan, each step must be tailored to your individual business’s menu, customers, equipment, processes, and operations.

 There are seven principles used to make up a HACCP plan.
-Below is an explanation of each step and a HACCP plan example to follow along with as well.
+Below is an explanation of each step and a HACCP plan example for each step.

 1. Conduct a Hazard Analysis